Last updated: April 26, 2023

 The filing fee is $160 if you file online and $165 if you send it by mail.

 After your articles have been filed, you will receive a Certificate of Organization from the Kansas Secretary of State.
-This document will prove that your LLC has been officially formed.
-Congratulations!
-You are now ready to begin doing business as an LLC in Kansas!
+This document will prove that your LLC has been officially formed and are now ready to begin doing business as an LLC in Kansas.

 If you're growing your current LLC to the State of Kansas, you will need to form a Foreign LLC.